To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Soakage pits are used when there is no storm-water discharge point available on your property.
 The number and location of the soakage pits all depend on the soil type and will need to be designed by an engineer.

-We offer a 7-year structural guarantee that covers items such as concrete foundations, structural brickwork and structural timbers.
+We offer a Lifetime Structural Guarantee that covers items such as concrete foundations, structural brickwork and structural timbers.
 It does not cover damage caused by storms or natural disasters.

 Subject to finance